New Albany, Mississippi

 New Albany is a city in and the county seat of Union County, Mississippi, United States.
-According to the 2020 United States Census, the population was 7,626.
+According to the 2020 United States census, the population was 7,626.

 History

-New Albany was founded in 1840 at the site of a grist mill and saw mill on the Tallahatchie River near the intersection of two Chickasaw trade trails.
+New Albany was founded in 1840 at the site of a grist mill and sawmill on the Tallahatchie River near the intersection of two Chickasaw trade trails.
 The town developed as a river port and as a regional center for agriculture and commerce.

-During the Civil War the United States Calvary under Benjamin Grierson passed through New Albany on their way to raid Vicksburg, when they encountered confederate troops attempting to destroy the bridge over the Tallahatchie.
-The confederate troops fled and the bridge was preserved.
+During the Civil War, the United States Cavalry under Benjamin Grierson passed through New Albany on their way to raid Vicksburg, when they encountered Confederate troops attempting to destroy the bridge over the Tallahatchie.
+The Confederate troops fled and the bridge was preserved.

-Union County was formed from parts of neighboring Lee, Pontotoc, and Tippah Counties in 1870, with New Albany designated as county seat.
-In the late 1880s two railroads the Kansas City, Memphis and Birmingham Railroad and the Gulf and Ship Island Railroad came to New Albany.
+Union County was formed from parts of neighboring Pontotoc, and Tippah Counties in 1870, with New Albany designated as county seat.
+In the late 1880s, two railroads (the Kansas City, Memphis and Birmingham Railroad and the Gulf and Ship Island Railroad) came to New Albany, about the time its population of 600 were rebuilding after a severe fire.
 In 2013, a section of railroad was paved to become the Tanglefoot Trail, following the path of a rail that was once operated by author William Faulkner's grandfather.

-Lynching of L.Q.
-Ivy

-In 1925 L. Q. Ivy, a 17 year old African American boy, was accused of assaulting a White woman, who said Ivy "might be" her attacker.
+In 1925, L. Q. Ivy, a 17-year-old African American boy, was accused of beating and raping a 21-year old White woman.

 A crowd of 4,000 gathered in New Albany and despite efforts from the victim's father and US senator Hubert D. Stephens to prevent a lynching, the crowd gained control, torturing and killing Ivy.

-Suicide of Ronnie McNutt

-In 2020, Ronnie McNutt, an Iraq war veteran, committed suicide in New Albany on a Facebook Livestream.
-The case became notable for the video of his suicide being spread across social media platforms.